Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Noobs/README.md

 Most langauges, except for Kaeon FUSION.

-Instead of having a fixed set of rules built into the language, Kaeon FUSION allows functionality to be added to it while its running using modules called interfaces.
+Instead of having a fixed set of rules built into the language, Kaeon FUSION allows functionality to be added to it while it's running using modules called interfaces.
 And instead of using a syntax which limits which symbols can do which things, Kaeon FUSION uses a syntax called ONE+, which allows any symbols to be arranged into a tree structure.